jacob-d-morgan/data-processing/method-development-notes/notes-on-isodat-install.md

 ## Isodat 3.0
 The install has similar quirks to the 2.0 install.
 It is necessary to end the version control task in Task Manager after it trips up the installer.
 It is necessary to install instrument control/acquisition and workspace separately.
 In order to get workspace to function, it is necessary to open configurator once.
 It doesn’t seem to matter which options are selected, just that some options are set.

 ISODAT 3.0 is able to open the files that were seemingly corrupted in 2.0.
 The version of 3.0 on the lab laptop opens the files without the permissions error, but does not display properly.
 There are weird tabs in strange places in the window, and portions of it are transparent, back to the desktop screen behind.
-The version of 3.0 I am able to install on my laptop (without the service pack) opens and displays the files normally as far as I can tell.
+The version of 3.0 I am able to install on my laptop (3.0.0.54, i.e. without the .64 service pack) opens and displays the files normally as far as I can tell.

+### Update
+After reprocessing all of the ISODAT 2.0 ‘.caf’ files using the ISODAT 3.0.0.54 installation, I found that it was unable to reprocess any of the ‘.did’ files.
+I then installed the 3.0.0.64 Service Pack, which seemed to fix the problem.